Michael L. Taylor: Private security work

-Clients of American International Security included ABC, 20th Century Fox, Signature Flight Support, Delta Airlines, Disney, and several Fortune 50 corporations.
+Clients of American International Security included ABC, 20th Century Fox, Signature Flight Support, Delta Air Lines, Disney, and several Fortune 50 corporations.
 The company has provided personal protection to individuals, employing former military personnel.

 Following the 2003 US-led invasion of Iraq, American International Security Corp employed nearly 2,000 people, many of whom were former members of Special Forces or the intelligence community.
 During the war, Taylor spent long periods of time in both Iraq and Afghanistan working for the U.S. government helping ensure the safe delivery of supplies.

 During a 2005 labor dispute between Northwest Airlines and their mechanic's union, American International Security was hired to provide security for senior executives of the airline.
 After Northwest declared bankruptcy later that same year, American International Security claimed it was owed roughly $1.3 million by Northwest.

 In 2007, American International Security secured a Pentagon contract to train Afghan special-forces troops at a fee totaling $54 million.

 In December 2008, Taylor led the team that included Duane “Dewey” Clarridge to assist in seeking the release of New York Times reporter, David Rohde, who had been kidnapped by the Taliban in Afghanistan.
 Seven months later, in June 2009, Rohde managed to escape on his own.

 American International Security Corporation's work included collecting intelligence on activity in Pakistan and Afghanistan to share with military officials about possible threats to American forces.
 The firm was part of a small network of private companies formed in 2009 by the U.S. Defense Department to track suspected militants and the location of insurgent camps.